jmackey-astro/pion-docs/docs/source/getting_started.rst

 ----------------------------------

 First things first: PION is free software; you can download it and redistribute it and/or modify it under the terms of The BSD 3-Clause License.
 Read the :ref:`pion-license` here -- usage of PION implies acceptance of this license.
-In particular, this software is provided by the author "as is", in the hope that it will be useful, but any express or implied warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose are disclaimed.
+In particular, this software is provided by the authors "as is", in the hope that it will be useful, but any express or implied warranties are disclaimed, including but not limited to, the implied warranties of merchantability and fitness for a particular purpose.

 The source code for PION is hosted on the `DIAS <https://www.dias.ie/>`_ gitlab server: `https://git.dias.ie/massive-stars-software/pion <https://git.dias.ie/massive-stars-software/pion>`_.
 You can clone a copy of the source into a new directory called ``pion`` with the following command: